-TOEFL, TWE, TSE, as well as the GRE.
-To be considered for admission into the graduate program, non-native, English-speaking applicants must achieve a TOEFL score of 600 or higher on the paper-based examination or 250 or higher on the computer-based examination.
+TOEFL and GRE.
+To be considered for admission into the graduate program, non-native, English-speaking applicants must achieve a TOEFL score of 77 overall; 27 Speaking; 19 Reading; 14 Listening; and 18 Writing.
 The score must be documented by an official report from ETS and must be no more than two years old at the time the application credentials are reviewed in the Graduate School.
-Non-native, English-speaking applicants also must take the Test of Written English (TWE) to be considered for admission.
-Non-native, English-speaking applicants who have been admitted in the past usually have scored 5.0 or higher on the TWE.
+Non-native.

-All TOEFL/TWE/TSE scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83.
+All TOEFL scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83.
 Return to top.

 If the TOEFL score is more than two years old, the Graduate School may require that you retake the TOEFL.
 Return to top.

 Yes.
-However, in order to be considered for financial support as a teaching assistant, non-native, English-speaking applicants must also achieve a score of 50 or higher on the Test of Spoken English (TSE), 27 (TOEFL iBT) or 8 (IELTS).
+However, in order to be considered for financial support as a teaching assistant, non-native, English-speaking applicants must also achieve a score of 50 or higher on the Test of Spoken English (TSE), 27 (TOEFL) or 8 (IELTS).
 The score must be documented by an official report from ETS and must be no more than two years old at the time application credentials are reviewed in the Graduate School.
-Because TOEFL and TWE do not test for oral proficiency, they cannot be used for the oral English proficiency certification of potential teaching assistants.
+For more information, contact Patty Mason in the Office of Graduate Studies; (765) 494-5883.
+Return to top.